Strategies for Developing Emotional Awareness in Teams

 8. Encourage Self-Reflection

 Self-awareness is a cornerstone of emotional awareness.
 Encourage team members to reflect on their own emotions and how these emotions influence their behaviour.
-Journaling, mindfulness exercises, or even informal discussions about personal growth can help individuals become more in tune with their emotional states.
+Journaling, mindfulness exercises, or even informal discussions about personal growth can help individuals become more attuned to their emotional states.

 9. Recognise and Celebrate Emotional Growth